Protecting your identity online

 Check your statements carefully

-Carefully check your bank statements as soon as you receive them, and check your credit report to help catch any unusual activity.
+Check your bank statements and credit report regularly for any unusual activity.

 Check your statements carefully